Protect your iOS device

 Learn why we recommend this

-Apple's App Store is the official app store for iPhone.
+Apple's App Store is the official app store for iOS devices.
 Having apps in one place makes it easy for you to find and install the ones you want, and it also makes it easier for Apple to monitor apps for major security violations.
-Only install apps from the app store, or from the website of the app developer (look at the web address).
+Only install apps from the App Store.

 Some authoritarian governments have demanded tech companies ban certain apps in their countries.
-When that happens, your contacts may encourage you to "jailbreak" or "root" your mobile in order to install banned apps by going to third-party app stores or websites.
+When that happens, your contacts may encourage you to "jailbreak" your device in order to install banned apps.
+In fact, "jailbreaking" your device is not necessary if you use techniques to circumvent your country's censorship when setting up your phone.

 Remove apps that you do not need and do not use